fufiprotocol/fufi.whitepaper/fufi.dex-spot.md

 ## Armonia

-[Armonia](https://amax.network) is a blockchain with significantly higher speed and lower costs than older blockchains.
+[Armonia](https://amax.network) is a blockchain with significantly higher speed and lower costs than most contemporary blockchains.
 It has hunderds of settlement cycles per second and costs zero to send a message–both orders of magnitude above existing standards.
 The Armonia-based FuFi DEX will have the speed, cost and UX that users expect from a centralized exchange–all while being trustless and noncustodial.

 And because of FuFi’s full cross-chain integration, users will be able to trade BTC, ETH, ERC20s, ARC20 tokens (the token standard on the Armonia blockchain), and more on it.
 This will finally give DeFi users a fully decentralized exchange that has the experience they’ve come to expect from CeFi (e.g. centralized exchanges).